-The main task of internal audit is to support the organisation in accomplishing its objectives by using a systematic disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-This is achieved by internal audit independently reviewing processes and determining, whether the Company's control framework, as designed and represented by the management, is adequate, in place and operating effectively.
+The main task of Internal Audit is to support the organization in accomplishing its objectives by using a systematic disciplined approach to evaluate and help improve the effectiveness of risk management, control, and governance processes.
+This is achieved by independent, objective assurance and advising activities designed to add value and improve the organization's operations.